 When it comes to the incisions, there are four options available to you, which depend on the type of implant used (silicone or saline) and your anatomy.
 It can also be affected by any additional procedures you opt for.
 These incisions include:

-- Transaxillary – This incision is made in the armpit to reduce scarring; this is usually done with saline implants using an endoscope
+- Transaxillary – This incision is made in the armpit to reduce scarring; this is usually done with saline implants using an endoscope.

-- Transumbilical augmentation (TUBA) – This incision is made in the navel where implants are placed using an endoscope
+- Transumbilical augmentation (TUBA) – This incision is made in the navel, where implants are placed using an endoscope.

-Subpectoral – The implant is placed partially or totally beneath the pectoralis major, the muscle of the chest.
+- Subpectoral – The implant is placed partially or totally beneath the pectoralis major, the muscle of the chest.
 The advantages of this type of placement are a more natural look and feel, a smaller chance of interfering with a mammogram, and a lesser chance of the implant drooping.

-Subglandular – The implant is placed above the muscle, but still lies below the breast tissue.
+- Subglandular – The implant is placed above the muscle, but still lies below the breast tissue.
 This allows for a larger implant, with more lift, and shorter recovery time.

-While breast augmentation has no effect on pregnancy, the changes to a woman’s body during pregnancy can affect breasts that have been augmented in the same ways as pregnancy affects natural breasts.
-Normally, a woman’s breasts enlarge during pregnancy, stretching the skin and tissues, and resulting in sagging after the pregnancy
+While breast augmentation has no effect on pregnancy, the changes to a woman’s body during pregnancy can affect breasts that have been augmented in the same ways that pregnancy affects natural breasts.
+Normally, a woman’s breasts enlarge during pregnancy, stretching the skin and tissues, which typically results in sagging after the pregnancy

 Some of the risks involved with breast augmentation include: